Faculty and Staff

 MGMT6694 Ethical Issues in the World of Business

-Dr. Fowler is an Associate Professor in the Anthropology Department.
-As a Landscape Archaeologist, he is interested in locating and investigating physical evidence of human activity as well as understanding how our relationships with the environment are culturally mediated.
-Dr. Fowler's interdisciplinary research into early colonial settlements in Nova Scotia emphasizes the importance of indigenous people in colonial society, and includes a long-running archaeological field school at Grand-Pré National Historic Site, which is operated in partnership with Parks Canada and The Landscape of Grand Pré Society.
+Dr. Fowler is a Professor in the Anthropology Department.
+As a Landscape Archaeologist, he is interested in locating and investigating physical evidence of human activity as well as understanding how human relationships with the environment are culturally mediated.
+Dr. Fowler's interdisciplinary research into early colonial settlements in Nova Scotia emphasizes the importance of Indigenous people in colonial society and includes long-running archaeological field investigations in partnership with a wide range of communities and organizations.
 Among his research interests are archaeological geophysics, public archaeology, and critical heritage studies.

 ANTH 3378: Landscape Archaeology